In my customer support role here at LiquidPlanner, I talk to a lot of new customers. The same two questions come up over and over again:

 - The ability to value work in process (especially if you have flat rates).

-- Data for processing payroll efficiently.
+- Information collection for processing payroll efficiently.

-- Data for billing/invoicing automation.
+- Insights for billing/invoicing automation.

 Need more convincing?

 Time-tracking can feel painful, but the benefits extend much further than the accounting department.
-Next time you’re feeling like you couldn’t bear to add one more minute to your timesheet, perhaps the list below will help remind you and your team why time tracking is a good idea.
+Next time you’re feeling like you couldn’t bear to add one more minute to your timesheet, perhaps the list below will help remind you and your team why tracking time is a good idea.

 - Get a raise: Have you been pushing to increase your salary?
 Now you can show your boss exactly what you’ve been working on, how long you spent doing it, and even how much revenue it created for the company.